 Articles are written collaboratively by the EIA editors.
 More information on our team, their individual bios, and our approach to writing can be found on our About pages.
 We also welcome feedback and all articles include a bibliography (see below).

-Bose was introduced to art at a very young age.
-When he was a child, his mother, Kshetramoni Devi, would fashion innovative toys and dolls to keep him entertained.
-Nandalal, who picked up his dexterity from his mother and was especially adept at clay modelling, put his talents to use during the annual celebration of Durga Puja, which involved decorating the pandals, or floats.
-He moved to Calcutta in 1897 to study at the Central Collegiate School and later pursued commerce as his major at the Presidency College in 1905 upon his family’s insistence.
-He eventually managed to convince them — by dint of his poor performance — to let him attend the Government School of Art (now the Government College of Art and Craft), Calcutta, where he was practiced under the tutelage of Havell and Abanindranath Tagore, along with his peer Surendranath Ganguly.
+Born to a middle-class Bengali family at Haveli Kharagpur, in the Munger district of Bihar, Bose was introduced to art at a young age.
+Influenced by his mother, Kshetramoni Devi, who would fashion innovative toys and dolls to keep him entertained, Bose proved especially adept at clay modelling, and used his skills in decorating the pandals, or floats, for the annual celebration of Durga Puja.
+He moved to Calcutta (now Kolkata) in 1897 to study at the Central Collegiate School and later pursued commerce at his family’s insistence at the Presidency College in 1905.
+He eventually managed to convince them to let him attend the Government School of Art (now the Government College of Art and Craft), Calcutta, where he practised under the tutelage of EB Havell and Abanindranath Tagore, along with his peer Surendranath Ganguly.

-Inspired to revive the mural painting tradition of India, he produced important works such as the landscape Bagadar Road (Hazaribagh) (1943) — rendered in tempera, like the frescoes at the Ajanta Caves, which it sought to pay tribute to — and Abhimanyu Vadh (1946-47), a narrative scene from the Mahabharata that portrays the entrapment and killing of the mythological hero, Abhimanyu.
-In 1946, he also created wall murals for the Kirti Mandir, a memorial for Mohandas and Kasturbhai Gandhi in Baroda.
+Inspired to revive the mural painting tradition of India, he produced important works such as the landscape Bagadar Road (Hazaribagh) (1943) — rendered in tempera, like the frescoes at the Ajanta Caves, which it sought to pay tribute to — and Abhimanyu Vadh (1946–47), a narrative scene from the Mahabharata that portrays the entrapment and killing of the mythological hero, Abhimanyu.
+In 1946, he also created wall murals for the Kirti Mandir, a memorial for Mohandas and Kasturba Gandhi in Baroda.

-Bose was, arguably, the most influential and historically referenced artist of his era.
-His public participation in nationalist discourses, his pedagogic contributions and the unparalleled visibility of his art have cemented his position in the ranks of the new Indian Modernists, earning him numerous accolades, including the Padma Vibhushan in 1954, Fellowship of the Lalit Kala Akademi in 1956, an honorary D.Litt from the University of Calcutta in 1957 and the Tagore Birth Centenary Medal by the Asiatic Society of Bengal in 1965.
-In 1993, the Government of India issued a postage stamp of Bose’s painting Pratiksha, to commemorate his birth centenary.
+Most of his paintings are held today by the National Gallery of Modern Art, New Delhi, and in private collections in India and abroad.
+Bose’s public participation in nationalist discourses, his pedagogic contributions and the wide visibility of his art positioned him among the most influential new Indian Modernists.
+A recipient of the Padma Vibhushan in 1954, Bose was also awarded a Fellowship of the Lalit Kala Akademi in 1956, an honorary DLitt from the University of Calcutta in 1957 and the Tagore Birth Centenary Medal by the Asiatic Society of Bengal in 1965.
+In 1993, the Government of India issued a postage stamp of Bose’s painting Pratiksha to commemorate his birth centenary.

 Bibliography